temporalio/documentation/docs/node/workers.md

 ## What is a Worker?

-A Worker is an object that connects to the Temporal Server and executes Workflows and [Activities](/docs/node/activities) from [Task Queues](/docs/node/task-queues).
+A Worker is an object that connects to the Temporal Server and executes [Workflows](/docs/node/workflows) and [Activities](/docs/node/activities).
 Workers are run on user-controlled hosts.
-You can use the `@temporalio/worker` package's `Worker` class to create and run as many Workers as your use case demands, across any number of hosts.
+You can use the `@temporalio/worker` package's [`Worker`](https://nodejs.temporal.io/api/classes/worker.Worker) class to create and run as many Workers as your use case demands, across any number of hosts.

 Workers poll [Task Queues](/docs/node/task-queues) for Tasks, execute chunks of code in response to those Tasks, and then communicate the results back to the Temporal Server.